Dimers on Riemann surfaces I: Temperleyan forests: Winding and height function

 Let us consider the hyperbolic case first.
 Take two vertices $x,x'$ in $S,S'$ respectively.
 Observe that we can find a path joining $x,x'$ which goes along the primal components, and moves from one component to the other by ``jumping" over dual spines (i.e. going along edges whose dual belong to a dual spine).
 Also one can make sure that the path is minimal, in the sense that every component between those of $x,x'$ (i.e. components which separate $S,S'$) is visited at most once.
 Call this path $(x,x')$.
 Now letting $x \to \zeta$ and $x' \to \zeta'$, we can also ensure that the portion of $\Omega_{S,S'}$ bounded by $(x,x'), (\zeta,\zeta')$ and the spines $S,S'$ contains none of $f$ or $f'$.
+Note that for this path, the choice of the $\ve_{S}, \ve_{S'}$ exactly matches with the choice defined for \cref{lem:winding_arbitrary_path}.
+We refer the readers to the second figure of \cref{F:spine} for the case when the limit point of $\gamma_{f'}$ does not lie in the same component of $\partial \tilde M \cap \Omega_{S,S'}$ and $f'$ lies in $\Omega_{S,S'}$, in which case $\ve_{S'} = -1$.

 Let $\tilde \gamma$ be the path obtained by concatenating $(m(f), x), (x,x'), (x', m(f')) $.
 From \cref{lem:winding_arbitrary_path}, it is clear that